Dervish: Religious practice

 Dervishes try to approach God by virtues and individual experience, rather than by religious scholarship.

 Many dervishes are mendicant ascetics who have taken a vow of poverty, unlike mullahs.
-The main reason they beg is to learn humility, but dervishes are prohibited to beg for their own good.
+The main reason they beg is to learn humility, but dervishes are prohibited from begging for their own good.
 They have to give the collected money to other poor people.
-Others work in common professions; Egyptian Qadiriyya – known in Turkey as Kadiri – are fishermen, for example.
+Others work in common professions; Egyptian Qadiriyya—known in Turkey as Kadiri—are fishermen, for example.

 A study on dervishes among Bedouins reveals the process of initiation.
 It is believed that one does not choose to become a dervish, but is chosen to be one by God.
 This happens by receiving barakah, which happens during a dream or a conscious encounter with an angel.
 Barakah is usually received after an encounter with evil forces, supposedly manifesting in a preceding process of mental suffering.
 After receiving divine blessing, the gift might be forfeited if the dervish betrays God.

 Dervishes also work as exorcists and healers.
 They are believed to be able to detect the presence of evil spirits, such as jinn and devils, by means of divine gifts.
 The exorcism can include negotiations or confrontations with the spirit in a spiritual world.

 Some classical writers indicate that the poverty of the dervish is not economic.
-Saadi, for instance, who himself travelled widely as a dervish,l and wrote extensively about them, says in his Gulistan:
+Saadi, for instance, who himself travelled widely as a dervish and wrote extensively about them, says in his Gulistan: